 Sometimes abuse happens without reason, but often, it’s either due to a staff member exploiting their position of power over a vulnerable resident or due to their taking out their frustration regarding understaffing on a resident.

 These factors often result from administrators focusing on profit instead of care.
-Nursing home abuse victims deserve justice, and our Los Angeles nursing home abuse lawyers are here to help ensure their rights are upheld.
+Our Los Angeles nursing home abuse lawyers can evaluate how your loved one’s injuries occurred and take civil action when abuse or negligence contributed to them.

 Complete a Free Case Evaluation form now